Confined Space Entry

 - Is not designed for continuous human occupancy.

 Examples of confined spaces include but are not limited to storage tanks, process vessels, bins, silos, boilers, ventilation ducts, sewers, pipe chases, and underground utility vaults.

 Confined Space training is required before any University staff or faculty enters or works at a confined space.
-This training is required initially and every three years thereafter.
+This training is required initially and annually thereafter.
 People working or entering confined spaces must complete the four following training requirements:

-- Complete the general Confined Space course in ComplyND
+- Complete the RMS Confined Space Authorized training course in ComplyND

-- Complete the Notre Dame Specific Confined Space training in ComplyND
+- Complete the Notre Dame Specific Confined Space training course in ComplyND

-- Complete the hands on training with RMS.
+- Complete the Confined Space hands on instructor led training with RMS.
 This training will demonstrate how to properly set up non-entry rescue equipment and how to properly use air monitoring equipment.
 Contact Nick Radcliff (email@example.com) in RMS to schedule training.
 To be eligible, you must first complete the above mentioned courses in advance.